 - Supports SARE’s mission to advance innovations that improve profitability, stewardship and quality of life

-- Addresses a critical information gap for farmers, ranchers and/or agricultural educators
+- Addresses a critical information gap for a nationwide or trans-regional audience of farmers, ranchers and/or agricultural educators

 - Extends SARE and SARE-funded research